happyharrycn/actionformer_release/README.md

 If you are using TSP features, please cite
 ```
 @inproceedings{alwassel2021tsp,
-  title={Tsp: Temporally-sensitive pretraining of video encoders for localization tasks},
+  title={{TSP}: Temporally-sensitive pretraining of video encoders for localization tasks},
   author={Alwassel, Humam and Giancola, Silvio and Ghanem, Bernard},
-  booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision},
+  booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision Workshops},
   pages={3173--3183},
   year={2021}
 }